mcdonc/breakonthru/README.txt

    copy the "client.conf" from the configs/supervisor directory into /etc/supervisor/conf.d and change as necessary.

+   copy the "client.ini_template" from the configs directory into /home/pi/lockit and change as necessary.

    sudo service supervisor restart

 Install asterisk and configure it: